®

 Rife

-In the most remarkable confluence of five disciplines, Raymond Rife engages optics, physics, mechanical engineering, microbiology, and electronics to attack degenerative diseases.
+Ray Rife with UV microscope In the most remarkable confluence of five disciplines, Royal Raymond Rife engages optics, physics, mechanical engineering, microbiology, and electronics to attack degenerative diseases.
 He was the first to observe live viruses, their vulnerability, and their ability to change their benign-cancerous modality.
 Because governments and Nobel prize committees cannot recognize discoveries that empower individuals, Rife's recognition will come only if an infrastructure is put in place that would capitalize on his accomplishments — an unlikely event because his results are complete and the delivery inexpensive.
 Rife had much difficulty raising funds and Timken Bearings company stands out as the most remarkable benefactor as well.
 Presently one must seek this technology to avail its powerful benefits and perhaps that is how it should be.
 A case can be made that Rife's discovery of UV resonance (point source resonance in the ultra violet range) lives on in a much more expensive nuclear magnetic resonance (NMR) imaging -- but with Rife's cure component missing.

 ---